Germany: Berlin reacts to far-right surge in eastern elections | DW | 02.09.2019

 Chancellor Angela Merkel's center-right Christian Democrats (CDU) and the center-left Social Democrats (SPD) just about managed to come out on top in regional elections in Saxony and Brandenburg respectively.

-But some polls had the far-right party in the lead a few weeks ago, and political observers thought the result, while certainly not great for Angela Merkel's grand coalition, was still good enough to ensure that it is not about to collapse immediately.
+Some polls had the far-right party in the lead in both states a few weeks ago, and political observers thought the result, while certainly not great for Angela Merkel's grand coalition, was still good enough to ensure that her administration was not about to collapse immediately.

-The key to that was the very mixed results the SPD got in the two states.
-While the Social Democrats slumped to just 7.7%, or fifth place, in the state of Saxony, they still won in Brandenburg.
-A defeat there would have increased tension in the party, and potentially pushed it closer to walking out on Merkel's coalition, thus ending her 14-year tenure as chancellor.
+The key was the SPD's very mixed results.
+While the Social Democrats slumped to just 7.7%, or fifth place, in Saxony, they still won the election in Brandenburg, all but assuring they could continue to govern there.
+A defeat to the AfD would have increased tension in the party, and potentially pushed it closer to walking out on Merkel's coalition and perhaps ending her 14-year tenure as chancellor.

+On Monday, one of the SPD's interim leaders, Thorsten Schäfer-Gümbel, seemed relieved.
+"Unlike many people predicted before the election in the East, the grand coalition won't collapse into chaos," he told the Rheinische Post newspaper,

+But his was not the only SPD voice.
+To complicate the political situation, the SPD is currently in the middle of a leadership battle, with candidates from the party's various political wings in the running.
+One of the more left-wing candidates, Gesine Schwan, said on Monday morning that the national parties of both the CDU and the SPD had been no help in the regional elections.

 Read more: How the world press viewed the far-right surge in eastern German elections

-CDU party head Anngret Kramp-Karrenbauer said that results were "difficult" for the party.
+CDU party leader Annegret Kramp-Karrenbauer said that results were "difficult" for the party.
 But she emphasized that Saxony State Premier Michael Kretschmer "managed to make clear that there is — as opposed to the right-wing populists — a friendly, open, forward-looking face of Saxony."

-Kretschmer himself said after the CDU victory that more open dialogue would help people form better-informed opinions.

-"Let's start conversations, and go in where it hurts," said Kretschmer, adding that the victory was a "sign of trust" from voters.
+Kretschmer himself was optimistic.
+"What is important is that the Saxony parliament is made up of a large majority of positive forces who are capable of forming a government that will move this state forward," he told DW.
+He said that his party had "succeeded in generating trust again."

+That reaction reflected the general line in Germany's center-right: that while the government was still stable enough for now, it could not simply maintain its business as usual.
+"Of course we can't go back to our daily agenda now, the AfD's result is much too high," said Markus Söder, leader of the CDU's Bavarian sister-party, the CSU.
+"That's why we appeal to the SPD, despite their internal-party clarification processes, it's time to work constructively on climate and budget policy."

 Green party leader Robert Habeck said that he is expecting the CDU to approach the party for talks about forming a governing coalition in Saxony.